Sensative/vsm-application-documentation/3813895388-IR-proximity.vso.md

 > - Unit: % (estimated)

 Estimated remaining % of battery in this unit based on measured use time and power for MCU, Radio, Sensors Position Scans, and potential collateral power use.
+Uplinked weekly.

 ### Output proximityValue (confirmed)